SubramanyaNR/platformatory.github.io/contact.md

 # Say Hello

-We're based in Bangalore, San Francisco (although we work remotely); If you're looking for a partnership, we're available for a conversation in real life in either place, <insert video conferencing tool> and asynchronously via email.
+We're based in Bengaluru and  San Francisco (although we work remotely).
+If you're looking for a partnership, we're available for a conversation in real life at both places.You can also book a video chat <insert video conferencing tool> or talk to us asynchronously via email.